Yangtze Waterbird Monitoring Network

 The Yangtze floodplain is of huge global importance for waterbirds.
 It is the most important region in Asia for wintering migratory waterbirds, supporting most of the worlds Siberian Crane, Swan Goose, Lesser White-fronted Goose and Oriental Stork, as well as other globally threatened waterbirds and significant proportions of many other waterbird species.

-Since 2009, WWT has supported the efforts of WWF China and the State Forestry Administration to develop a comprehensive waterbird monitoring network in the Yangtze floodplain.
+Since 2009, WWT has supported the efforts of WWF China and the National Forestry and Grassland Administration to develop a comprehensive waterbird monitoring network in the Yangtze floodplain.
 This work began in 2004, when WWF China supported a census of most of the key sites within the region, which was largely undertaken by the late Mark Barter.
 This was repeated in 2005, and the combined results revolutionised the knowledge of waterbird abundance in the Yangtze, and within Asia generally.
-The census was repeated again in 2011 and most recently in January 2015, and it is now intended to continue this on a 3-yearly cycle.
+The census was repeated again in 2011 and most recently in January 2015.
 Reports from these surveys are available to download below.

 All of this is significantly improving our ability to track the conservation status of many Asian waterbird populations, a number of which are of high conservation concern.

 Barter, M., L.W.
 Chen, L. Cao & G. Lei.
 2004.
 Waterbird Survey of the Middle and Lower Yangtze River Floodplain in Late January and Early February 2004.
 WWF China, Wuhan.
 Download

 Barter, M., G. Lei, L. Cao et al. 2005.
 Waterbird Survey of the Middle and Lower Yangtze River Floodplain (February 2005).
 WWF China, Wuhan.
 Download